archsinner/ais/README.md

 Usage

 Clone this repository to your local machine:

-    bash

     git clone <repository_url>

 Make the script executable:

-bash

     chmod +x install.sh

 Run the script:

-bash

     ./install.sh

 Follow the on-screen instructions to proceed with the installation.

 Notes

  This script assumes you are running Arch Linux.
 Please ensure you have a stable internet connection before running the script.
 Make sure to review the script before execution to understand what actions will be taken.
 After the installation completes, you can log in with your user and start the X server using the command startx.

 Disclaimer

  Use this script at your own risk.
 While efforts have been made to ensure its reliability, the author takes no responsibility for any damages caused by the script's usage.